all-of-us/raw-data-repository/docs.md

 * `membershipTier`: (TODO clarify these values)
 * `race`
 * `ethnicity`
-* `physicalEvaluationStatus`: indicates whether this participant has completed a physical evaluation
+* `physicalMeasurementsStatus`: indicates whether this participant has completed physical measurements
 * `hpoId`: HPO marked as `primary` for this participant, if any (just the resource id, like `PITT` — not a reference like `Organization/PITT`)
 * `consentForStudyEnrollment`:  indicates whether enrollment consent has been received
 * `consentForElectronicHealthRecords`:  indicate whether EHR sharing consent has been received